 Things to Keep in Mind

 There are a lot of other considerations to keep in mind when looking for the right knife to purchase.
 However; the right type of steel is one of the most important factors.
 Also, a person should think about the craftsmanship of the handle and other parts.
-Just as almost anything a person buys knives also have their select manufacturers who are well known for quality products.
+Just as almost anything a person buys knives also has their select manufacturers who are well known for quality products.
 This does not mean that Gerber is the only knife company you should trust because there are many other knife manufacturers who put out exceptional products, and some who are not known who put out better products than do companies such as Gerber.